How to Freeze Avocados (4 Ways to Keep Them Fresher Longer!)

 • Use ripe avocados: Make sure your avocados are ripe.
 If they are still hard and green or they won’t be soft enough even after they thaw.

-• Lemon juice: Get a cheap spray bottle from The Dollar Store and fill with lemon juice.
+• Always add lemon or lime juice: Get a cheap spray bottle from The Dollar Store and fill with lemon juice.
 Then, you can spray the slices evenly with lemon juice before freezing so they don’t brown.

 • Freeze before bagging: Spread slices or cubes of avocado on a baking sheet or tray and freeze slightly before adding them to a freezer bag.